What street directories are

 Some (for example the 1831-2 Directory and Matier's 1835-6 Directory) feature only Belfast, but will also generally include a list of the gentry in the neighbourhood.
 These 'village directories' include a list of the principal inhabitants living on the outskirts of Belfast, for example in Dunmurry, Jordanstown and Newtownbreda, as well as an alphabetical listing referred to as 'Country Residents'.

-Occasionally the directory is only for some provincial towns, for example the 1840 New Commercial Directory of Armagh, Newry, Londonderry etc.
+Occasionally the directory is only for some provincial towns, for example the 1840 New Commercial Directory of Armagh, Newry, Londonderry.

 Directories generally follow a similar layout - the database enables you to limit your search to particular sections of a directory.

 Belfast features at the start of each Belfast and Ulster directory with an historical description and statistics of the borough.
 This is followed by a very comprehensive listing of public boards and government offices, charitable and benevolent institutions, educational establishments, literary and scientific societies and religious missions, societies and churches.

-Next is an alphabetical listing of the principal inhabitants, merchants, shopkeepers etc. and their addresses; a listing of same by street and a listing of persons by profession and trade.
+Next is an alphabetical listing of the principal inhabitants, for example merchants or shopkeepers, and their addresses - a listing of same by street and a listing of persons by profession and trade.

 The provincial section of the directories usually has a section giving a description of the county - trade, population, administrative divisions, and principal institutions and office holders.
 This is followed by the provincial towns section, with each town having an introduction giving a history and description of the town and listing the institutions and office holders.
 Institutions that feature regularly are churches, schools, courts, the constabulary, post offices, infirmaries and asylums, prisons and workhouses.
 For each town there is a list of the nobility and gentry, clergy, professional people, traders and merchants, along with their addresses.
 There is no street listing for the provincial towns and not everyone who lived in the town or village will be listed.

 Almost all the directories include advertisements for goods, services and commercial activities, either at the beginning or end of the directories and also throughout the volumes.
 Advertisements were one way of paying for the costs of producing the directories.

 Street directories you can search in this application